theupdateframework/specification/tuf-spec.md

     version number in the new timestamp metadata file.
 If not, discard the new timestamp metadata file, abort the update cycle, and report the failure.

-  * **5.3.3**. **Check for a freeze attack.** The fixed update expiration time MUST be lower than the expiration timestamp in the new timestamp metadata file.
+  * **5.3.3**. **Check for a freeze attack.** The expiration timestamp in the new timestamp metadata file MUST be higher than the fixed update expiration time.
 If so, the new timestamp metadata file becomes the trusted timestamp metadata file.
 If the new timestamp metadata file has expired, discard it, abort the update cycle, and report the potential freeze attack.